robertmarkbram/robertmarkbram.github.io/technical/_posts/2007/07/2007-07-04-eclipse-shortcuts.md

 </div>

 <P>
-The same can be done for resources with <code>Control + Shift + R</code>.
+The same can be done for resources with <kbd>Control + Shift + R</kbd>.
 Resources is the superset of files i.e. you can find Java files through this shortcut too - by typing *.java for example.
 </P>

 <P>